Financial literacy of Italian adults

 Vai alla versione italiana Site Search

-The raw data have been distributed in anonymous form for research purposes.
+The raw data for the 2017 and 2020 editions of the survey are distributed anonymously for research purposes.
+In the coming months, the data for the 2023 edition will also be released.
 Users bear full and exclusive responsibility for the use of the data, for which the Bank of Italy accepts no responsibility.
 The data are available in ASCII (Comma Separated Values), SAS and Stata formats.

 2020 Survey